DoSomething/rfcs/018-inertiajs.md

 One possibility that was also considered is the implementation of Inertia JS as the adaptor for our backend and connecting it to React Admin for the pre-built React admin components.

 While this sounds useful, the React Admin framework, as mentioned, relies heavily on API endpoints for resources and would not combine well with the approach Inertia JS utilizes to pass data with its built-in connectors.

+That being said, there could be other React admin libraries that could supply more basic components and alleviate the need to build our own.

+I think it would benefit the team to potentially build custom components that could be shared with both the Inertia adapted Laravel backend and the member facing frontend, but it is something the team could discuss further and not dependent on the core of this RFC to decide on implementing the use of Inertia.